 Most treatment and management strategies for psoriasis, including medications and lifestyle changes, focus on changing effects on the immune system.
-The immune system is also naturally affected by a range of factors.
+Several factors also naturally affect the immune system.

 This article explores five facts about the relationship between the immune system and psoriasis.

-This causes the body to try to produce new skin cells faster than it needs to, resulting in extra skin cells piling on top of each other.
+This causes the body to produce new skin cells faster than it needs to, resulting in extra skin cells piling on top of each other.
 This leads to the plaques characteristic of psoriasis.
 These plaques are typically red or pink on light skin tones and light to dark brown, purple, or gray on darker skin tones.

 However, this misdirection of the immune system may not be exclusive to the skin.
-Psoriasis often occurs alongside other autoimmune disorders, including:
+Psoriasis often occurs alongside other autoimmune disorders, such as:

 Researchers have found genes associated with the development of psoriasis in a region of the genome known as psoriasis susceptibility 1, or PSORS1.
-This gene accounts for up to 50% of the heritability — referring to the genetic component — of psoriasis and is usually associated with the condition developing earlier in life, typically before 40 years of age.
+This gene accounts for up to 50% of the heritability — the genetic component — of psoriasis and is usually associated with early onset psoriasis.

-Genes in this region instruct the body to build proteins involved in the recognition of molecules called antigens, which trigger a person’s immune responses.
-Typically, these antigens occur on the surface of foreign invaders, such as bacteria or viruses.
+Genes in this region instruct the body to build proteins that are involved in recognizing molecules called antigens, which trigger a person’s immune responses.
+Typically, these antigens occur on the surface of foreign invaders such as bacteria or viruses.

-However, mutations in these genes can cause the immune system to incorrectly identify their own cells as foreign, leading to what is known as autoimmunity.
+However, mutations in these genes can cause the immune system to incorrectly identify the body’s own cells as foreign, leading to autoimmunity.